Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Introduction

-Based on this observation, we raise a problem: whether unlabeled images can provide effective information of abnormalities as a complement of normal images to improve the performance of anomaly detection?
-Motivated by this, in this work, we propose the Dual-distribution Discrepancy for Anomaly Detection (DDAD), where a novel training mode that takes advantage of both known normal images and unlabeled images is explored.
-The proposed training mode is more reasonable and consistent with the medical clinical practice, whose comparison with existing modes is shown in Fig.~\ref{fig1}.
-Recently, semi-supervised methods (Fig.~\ref{fig1:semi}) have been widely used for medical images analysis \citep{cheplygina2019not}.
-Although they can make use of unlabeled images, the labeled abnormal images are necessary, which is high-cost and infeasible for anomaly detection.
-The OCC mode (Fig.~\ref{fig1:occ}) is feasible and has been extensively studied in most existing anomaly detection works, but plenty of unlabeled images are ignored.
-Our proposed mode (Fig.~\ref{fig1:ours}) combines the advantages of both, utilizing unlabeled images without the need for labeled abnormal images.
+Therefore, a question is naturally raised: can unlabeled images provide effective information of abnormalities as a complement to normal images to improve the performance of anomaly detection?
+Motivated by this question, in this work, we introduce and explore one-class semi-supervised learning (OC-SSL) to train the model on known normal and unlabeled images.
+A comparison of the OC-SSL with existing settings is shown in Fig.~\ref{fig1}.
+As mentioned above, the OCC mode (Fig.~\ref{fig1:occ}) has been extensively studied in most existing anomaly detection works, but plenty of unlabeled images are ignored.
+Existing semi-supervised anomaly detection methods (Fig.~\ref{fig1:semi}) \citep{ruff2019deep} require both labeled normal and abnormal samples, while the unlabeled data should be mostly normal.
+It is intractable in practice, while unlabeled abnormal samples are not exploited.
+The introduced OC-SSL mode (Fig.~\ref{fig1:ours}) is capable of utilizing normal and unlabeled images with arbitrary ARs, while there is no need for labeled abnormal images.
+Therefore, the OC-SSL is more reasonable and consistent with the medical clinical practice.